Serbia men's national water polo team

-Not including the results of the former Yugoslav team, the Serbia has won three consecutive gold medals in the Olympic water polo tournament (from 2016 to 2024.), three World Championships, seven European Championships, three World Cups, record 12 FINA World Leagues, four gold medals at Mediterranean Games, four gold medals at Summer Universiades and gold medal at the first and so far only water polo tournament at the European Games, justifying the status of water polo as the national sport of Serbia.
+Including the results of the former Yugoslav team, Serbia has won three consecutive gold medals in the Olympic water polo tournament (from 2016 to 2024), five World Championships, eight European Championships, three World Cups, record 14 FINA World Leagues, four gold medals at Mediterranean Games, four gold medals at Summer Universiades and a gold medal at the first and so far only water polo tournament at the European Games.
+They won nine straight major competitions: the 2014 World League, 2014 Europeans, 2014 World Cup, 2015 World League, 2015 World Championships, 2016 Europeans, 2016 World League, 2016 Olympics, and 2017 World League.
+Their golden streak came to an end at the 2017 Worlds when Croatia beat them in the semis, and they had to settle for the bronze medal.

 In 2016, Serbia became the first national water polo team to simultaneously hold titles in all five existing major championships—European Championship, World Championship, World Cup, World League and Olympic Games.
 The team holds the record for the most consecutive World League titles, winning five consecutive titles from 2013 to 2017.
 They are Serbia's most successful national sports team, having won more titles than all other Serbian national teams combined.

 Competitive record

 Medals

-Includes matches of Serbia and Montenegro and Serbia.
+Includes matches of Yugoslavia, Serbia and Montenegro and Serbia.